 - Writing Social Media Ripe Headlines - Using the 4 Us is not enough.
 You need bizarre.
 Strange.
 Gawker and Buzzfeed style headlines.
 Business Insider and Atlantic Monthly.
 All online publishers who craft irresistible headlines.
 And of course Copyblogger.

-- Navigating All Social Media Platforms – Like you needed something else on your plate, but make yourself comfortable on platforms like StumbleUpon, Reddit, Pinterest–even if you are not target users.
+- Navigating All Social Media Platforms – Like you needed something else on your plate, but make yourself comfortable on platforms like StumbleUpon, Reddit, Pinterest — even if you are not a target user.
+Is your audience?

 - Testing Ideas Endlessly – Reddit is a great place to share content and test headlines in the process.
 Toy with different ways of sharing a headline on Twitter to see which wording gets the most click-throughs and shares.